MASQ-Project/Node/README.md

 Note that a derivation path will almost always have single quotes in it, so double-quote it on the command line to avoid unpleasantness.

-* `--earning-wallet <BIP44 DERIVATION PATH>` The HD derivation path for the earning wallet that either you're directing to be generated (Generate mode) or you already have (Recover mode).
-It defaults to m/44'/60'/0'/0/1.
+* `--earning-wallet <WALLET-ADDRESS> | <BIP44 DERIVATION PATH>`
+If you specify this with an Ethereum address ("0x" followed by 40 hexadecimal digits), the Node will use the address to identify your earning wallet.
+If you specify a derivation path, the Node will use the mnemonic phrase (either the one you specify in Recover mode or the one Node generates in Generate mode) and this derivation path to compute the address of your earning wallet.
+If you don't specify `--earning-wallet` at all, Node will use a default of m/44'/60'/0'/0/1.
 Note that a derivation path will almost always have single quotes in it, so double-quote it on the command line to avoid unpleasantness.

 * `--language <English | 中文(简体) | 中文(繁體) | Français | Italiano | 日本語 | 한국어 | Español>` HD wallets spring from a
 single master keypair, which takes friendly form as a "mnemonic